-Plenty of other people populated the dilapidated streets, walking hurriedly, loitering in doorways and on steps, meandering drunkenly or just casually.
+Plenty of other people populated the dilapidated streets, walking hurriedly, loitering in doorways, meandering drunkenly.
 But she had no intention of asking for directions.

 She swallowed and shook her head, still not wanting to think about Zera.
 But she couldn’t really stop.

 The least she could do was to muddle through the emotion and try to look at it logically.